arinmodi/SecureShareBackend/README.md

 <br>
 3. Once test passed, you are good to start making changes.
 Make sure to make changes in the branch other than master and make a pr.

-### ⚠️ (Warning): Before commiting any changes please reset the value of the .env file, otherwise your private key may get exposed.